digiltd/oh-rtd-test/Samples-REST.md

 ### Python

-Python code snippets.
-Note that for the request interface, this is set up to continuously receive updates rather than just getting a one time response.
+Accessing REST API via Python.
+Note that the rget status interface is set up to continuously receive updates rather than just getting a one time response.
 This is done with the "polling header" and the last section decodes the JSON response.

 _Send command to an item_